daveprowse/vac-live/lab-09/09-instructions.md

     http://127.0.0.1:8200/v1/auth/userpass/users/test_user2 | jq
 ```

-That should create a new user named "test_user".
+That should create a new user named "test_user2".

 Display the details of that user: